diem/diem/specifications/db_backup/spec.md

-# LibraDB Backup
+# DiemDB Backup

-Libra nodes runs on top of [LibraDB](../../storage/libradb) that serves the [core data stucture](../data_structure/spec.md) to other parts of the system.
-While the LibraDB is designed to provide efficient access to the recent history of the block chain, and append data to it, the LibraDB Backup is a concise data format to archive the full history of the chain, away from the running Libra validator network.
+Libra nodes runs on top of [DiemDB](../../storage/libradb) that serves the [core data stucture](../data_structure/spec.md) to other parts of the system.
+While the DiemDB is designed to provide efficient access to the recent history of the block chain, and append data to it, the DiemDB Backup is a concise data format to archive the full history of the chain, away from the running Libra validator network.
 It's useful in at least these situations:

-* In case a validator lost its LibraDB, restoring the full transaction history from a backup is supposed to be 10x or more faster than replying on synchronizing from a peer.
+* In case a validator lost its DiemDB, restoring the full transaction history from a backup is supposed to be 10x or more faster than replying on synchronizing from a peer.
 * In case of a fatal bug in the software destroying the DB on every single Libra Node, we can recover the network using the backups.
 The backups are not likely to be corrupt at the same time because the format is 1.
 Different; 2.
 Simple.
 * If a fork ever happens, and we plan to make resolve and converge the branches,  this piece of history can still be archived in the form of backups.